DekiJ/Natours/README.md

 # Natours
 Landing page for a tourist agency, developed using HTML, CSS and Sass

-Requires Sass npm package installation
+Developed using HTML, CSS and Sass